 - Industry-specific checks (i.e. required certification)

 In order to capture a full range of information when attempting to successfully complete a background check, many companies choose to partner with an Employment Screening Resource (ESR), for their employment screening services.
 Some companies might have chosen a business location that isn’t ideal for hiring the best applicants due to elevated crime rates near it, this is when it’s important to get professional screening done.
 An ESR firm can help conduct some of the screenings named above, as well as help ensure businesses comply with the Fair Credit Reporting Act (FCRA) and other applicable federal and state laws in place to protect candidates when conducting a background check.
 The FCRA includes several requirements, including but not limited to, a signed consent in advance of the background screening.
-According to the background check guidelines on https://www.checkpeople.com/arrest-records, it would appear that, regardless of the type of background screening being conducted, it’s critical to ensure that they are permitted under applicable laws job-related, and consistently administered in the hiring process (including timing of screenings) to help avoid claims of discrimination in your hiring practices.
+It would appear that, regardless of the type of background screening being conducted, it’s critical to ensure that they are permitted under applicable laws job-related, and consistently administered in the hiring process (including timing of screenings) to help avoid claims of discrimination in your hiring practices.

 In today’s environment, winning the war for talent is important but winning the right talent for your organization is critical to driving business success.
 Making a bad hire can have a ripple effect across the organization, posing a risk to your workplace and customer base and having a negative impact on your company’s reputation.
 Enhancing the talent acquisition process with background screening can help to provide a 360-degree view of candidates’ talent and help prevent against the consequences of a bad hire.